turcuciprian/easy-countdown-timer/readme.txt

 * Color picker now shows the color
 * Reorganized the structure of the fields based on importance

+= 2.0.0 =

+* Organized configuration content in tabs

 == Upgrade Notice ==

 = 1.0.0 =